jm-cook/ha-havvarsel-deprecated/README.md

    Install mosquitto and configure it.

-1. You will need the MQTT integration from the integrations page:
+2. You will need the MQTT integration from the integrations page:

    [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=mqtt)

-1. Now install the appdaemon addon which is available form the addon store.
+3. Now install the appdaemon addon which is available form the addon store.

    [![Open your Home Assistant instance and show the add-on store.](https://my.home-assistant.io/badges/supervisor_store.svg)](https://my.home-assistant.io/redirect/supervisor_store/)

 -----------------------------------------
 The script "havvarsel.py" is an app for AppDaemon that periodically fetches the current sea temperature for the specified location.
-A sensor is created by posting to a create topic on the MQTT server.
-The data is updated by posting to a topic that was specified in the create payload.
-The payloads are constructed so that your Home Assistant instance will auto-discover the sensor and it will be available for display.
+A sensor is created by posting to a *create* topic on the MQTT server.
+The data is updated by posting to a topic that was specified in the *create* payload.
+The payloads are constructed so that your Home Assistant instance will auto-discover the sensor, and it will be available for display.

 Copy the files in the folder ```havvarsel``` to your appdaemon app folder.
 It will probably be in something like: ```/addon_configs/a0d7b954_appdaemon/apps```, you will need to upload the file yourself, or copy/paste using an editor.